Complete Guide to Malaysian Brands 2026

 Model: Low-cost carrier, now diversifying to digital

 Transformed regional air travel with "Now Everyone Can Fly" positioning.
 Tony Fernandes bought the struggling airline for RM1 and built it into Asia's largest low-cost carrier.
 Expanded to AirAsia X (long-haul), AirAsia Digital (super-app ambitions), and various ventures.
-Despite pandemic challenges, AirAsia remains Malaysia's most recognized brand globally.
+AirAsia has fully recovered from the pandemic and consolidated AirAsia X into a single brand, remaining Malaysia's most recognized brand globally.
 Tony Fernandes is Malaysia's most famous entrepreneur.

 Carsome (Est. 2015)